-The fullback grew up in the region watching the NSL and supporting his brother Ahmed while he played for Parramatta Power, before embarking on his own football journey at a grassroots level with Parramatta Melita Eagles.
+The fullback grew up watching the NSL and supporting his brother while he played for Parramatta Power before embarking on his own football journey at a grassroots level with Parramatta Melita Eagles.

-"In those first few seasons when Western Sydney were introduced, I feel football in that region has grown so much and I've obviously missed it being in Adelaide," Elrich said.
+"In those first few seasons when Western Sydney were introduced, I feel football in that region has grown so much and I've obviously missed it being in Adelaide," Elrich reflected.

 "It's all about doing my bit for the footballing nation in Western Sydney and I'm really looking forward to it."